lostisland/faraday/README.md

 You probably don't want to use Faraday directly in your project, as it will lack an actual client library to perform requests.
 Instead, you probably want to have a look at [Awesome Faraday][awesome] for a list of available adapters.

-## FARADAY 2.0

-You're reading the README and looking at the code of our upcoming v2.0 release (the `main` branch, currently in alpha).
-If you're here to read about our latest v1.x release, then please head over to the [1.x branch](https://github.com/lostisland/faraday/tree/1.x).

 ## Getting Started

 The best starting point is the [Faraday Website][website], with its introduction and explanation.